-An impact assessment has been undertaken for Sept-Îles - Tailings using credible flow failure scenarios.
-Human exposure and vulnerability have been assessed using the information from the dam break study to identify areas where people are likely to be exposed and vulnerable downstream during credible failure scenarios and the impact this may have on the social, environmental and local economic context.
+An impact assessment has been undertaken for Mount Rosser - RDA using a credible internal erosion failure and release of impounded water without tailings scenario.
+Human exposure and vulnerability have been assessed using the information from the dam break study to identify areas where people are potentially exposed and vulnerable during the credible failure scenarios and the potential impact this may have on the social, environmental and local economic context.

-In alignment with the United Nations Guiding Principles on Business and Human Rights and Rio Tinto's Human Rights Policy, a human rights risk self-assessment was undertaken to identify and address potential human rights consequences from a facility failure at Sept-Îles - Tailings.
-This especially includes consequences linked to people's rights around workplace and community health and safety, Indigenous Peoples rights, land access and use, labour rights, inclusion and diversity, and climate change.
+In alignment with the United Nations Guiding Principles on Business and Human Rights and Rio Tinto's Human Rights Policy, a human rights risk self-assessment tool was used to identify and address potential impacts from a facility failure at Mount Rosser - RDA to people's rights, particularly those linked to community health, safety and wellbeing, Indigenous Peoples rights, and workplace health and safety, together with land access and use, labour rights, inclusion and diversity, and climate change.
+The assessment for the local community identified potential impacts to cultural heritage, the environment, livelihoods, land access and use, and infrastructure.
+The assessment, together with stakeholder mapping, has informed mitigation controls and engagement planning with local community.

-Potential environmental impacts due to inundation following a tailings facility failure on water quality, sensitive terrestrial and aquatic ecosystems, threatened species, and designated areas of conservation significance have been identified and assessed.
+Potential environmental impacts from inundation following a tailings facility failure on water quality, sensitive terrestrial and aquatic ecosystems, threatened species, and designated areas of conservation significance have been identified and assessed for Mount Rosser - RDA.